DORSET WEDDING GUIDE

 Country house venues.
 Country houses tend to work well throughout the year because they have a stronger indoor presence.
 In autumn and winter especially, they can feel richer, more atmospheric and better suited to the season than venues that depend mainly on outdoor space.

 Marquee weddings.
 Marquee weddings are often best suited to the period from late May to September.
-You usually want enough daylight, enough warmth and enough stability in the weather for the day to feel comfortable and relaxed from start to finish.
+You usually want enough daylight, enough warmth and enough stability in the weather for the day to feel comfortable and relaxed.
 September is often especially good, with softer light and a gentler feel than high summer while still allowing plenty of time outdoors.

 You can read more about Dorset wedding venues and what makes each one work across the seasons in the venue guide.